-Review your learning plan for week 1 (NTS 2b, 2c, 2e, 2f, 3a, 3d, 3e, 3g-3k and 3o).
+Review your learning plan for week 1 considering the cross-cutting issues (NTS 2b, 2c, 2e, 2f, 3a, 3d, 3e, 3g-3k and 3o).

 - 1. Review the activities in the Learner Material and identify appropriate activities based on the pedagogical approaches in the Teacher Manual that can support your lesson for the week. - 2.
-Discuss and develop assessment tasks and rubrics/marking scheme for the learning indicators for the week. - 2.2 Review the pedagogical approaches proposed for teaching week 1 in your learning plan, identify activities that align with those in the Learner Material.
-Indicate the activity(ies) in your learning plan (NTS 2a-2f, 3a-3j).
+Discuss and develop assessment tasks and rubrics/marking schemes for the learning indicators for the week. - 2.2 Review the pedagogical approaches proposed for teaching week 1in your learning plan and identify activities that align with those in the Learner Material.
+Indicate the activities in your learning plan (NTS 2a 2f, 3a 3j).